-The Indians have succeeded in raising a fair quantity of grain, considering the partial failure of crops the present year in many parts of the State, including this section of country.
-The wheat when first sowed gave promise of a very good yield, but later in the season, from some cause, the heads of grain were but partially filled, and in consequence the yield was very light.
-The hay-crop was very good and was cut and secured for winter use.
-Potatoes and other garden-vegetables were only grown in small quantities in their gardens, for want of seed, as I had no funds with which seed could be purchased, and the adians, left to their own resources, could obtain but a meager supply.
+The Indians have succeeded in raising a fair quantity of grain, considering the partial failure of creps the present year in many parts of the State, including this section of country.
+The what when first sowed gave promise of a very good yield, but later in the season, from some cause, the heads of grain were but partially filled, and in consequence the yield was very light.
+The bay-crop was very good and was cut and secured for winter use.
+Potations and other graden, operatibles were only grown in small quantities in their graden, for want of seed, as I had so funds with which seed could be purchased, and the udians, left to their own resources, could obtain but a meager supply.

-The Indians have experienced great difficulty in keeping their agricultural implements, harness, machines, wagons, &c., in order, as I have been compelled to discharge all the mechanics from the service at this agency, save the school-teachers and interpreter, their salary being provided by treaty.
+The Indians have experienced great difficulty in keeping their agricultural implements, harness, machines, wagens, &c., in order, as I have been compelled to discharge all the employes from the service.
+As you are aware, I discharged all the employes from the service at this agency, save the school-teachers and interpretor, their salary being provided by treaty.